Leisure hiking with variety

 El Hierro

 Far from mass tourism, hikers enjoy the charm of the smallest Canary Island – no frills and just for themselves.
 El Hierro was recorded in old maps as ‘the end of the world’ because the prime meridian, also known as the meridian of Ferro (Spanish for El Hierro), is located in the west of the island.
 This feeling of silence and tranquillity, untouched nature and tradition gave it the feeling of the ‘end of the world’.
-A hiking trip on El Hierro – a real paradise on earth.
+A hiking holiday on El Hierro – a real paradise on earth.

-The climate
+The climate on the Canary Islands

 The ‘Islands of Eternal Spring’ – the Canaries are guaranteed to live up to this nickname.
 The archipelago in the Atlantic offers the perfect climate to spend a wonderful hiking holiday with sun, sea and healthy exercise all year round.
 With around 4,800 hours of sunshine a year Gran Ganaria can boast, it is the sunniest place in Europe.
 But the sun is also at its best on other islands – guaranteed.

-On the dining table in the Canaries
+Cuisine in the Canaries

 A relaxed atmosphere can also be found in the regional Canarian cusine.
 After a relatively small breakfast, lunch and dinner come at once rather late.
 The hunger in between is satisfied by the famous tapas.
 People generally eat as a family – dishes are placed in the middle of the table and everyone takes what they want.
 Regional classics include, for example: ‘Pimientos de Padrón’ – small fried peppers with sea salt, ‘Pulpo a la gallega’ – squid with paprika powder, various stews, fresh fish, olives, citrus fruits, almonds, honey and one thing cannot be missed for any meal – the traditional bread made from wheat flour.
 Since 1970, quality wines have been produced – and the Canarian wines can be seen and tasted.
 With this in mind, all we say is ‘Buen provecho!’.